 Preface - "A modeler's odyssey"

 When the Stanley Kubrick - Aurthur C. Clarke film was released in 1968, I was enamored with spaceflight.
 Apollo was at full-trot, with the success of Apollo 7 in October and the upcoming flight of Apollo 8.
-Then, in the late months of '68, Kubrick & Clarke delivered a vision of he future that seemed both realistic and compelling, but behind it was the enigmatic story of the discovery of extra-terrestrial intelligence that drove the Discovery mission outward to Jupiter.
+Then, in the late months of '68, Kubrick & Clarke delivered a vision of he future that seemed both realistic and compelling, but behind it was the enigmatic story of the discovery of extra-terrestrial intelligence that fueled human evolution, as well as drove the Discovery mission outward to Jupiter.

 I cannot remember how many times I saw the film "in-theater" and today I own the Collector's Edition DVD.
 This film entered my consciousness in 1968, and never really left.